mendrugory/reactive-architecture-python/README.md

 $ ./run.sh
 ```

-Or all the containers from the project folder:
+Or all the containers from the main repository folder:

 ```
 $ docker run -d --hostname my-rabbit --name rabbitmq rabbitmq:3-management